ellakoa/postcard-poem/content/posts/white-horses.md

 ---
 title: White Horses
-description: "The sea has many faces, in Sandwich Bay Kent, it can be for the most part charming with amazing cloudscapes and corresponding reflections as the tide goes out.
+description: "The sea has many faces, in Sandwich Bay Kent, it can be for the most part charming with amazing cloudscapes and corresponding reflections seen as the tide goes out.
 When a storm rolls in, the sea can be whipped up into a frenzy, it is mesmerising to watch cascades of waves rolling in with the tide and on those windier days, white horses are seen and heard aplenty galloping across the bay. "